Getting your Trinity Audio player ready... |

 I stumbled upon a video explaining the concept of F.I.R.E. and was all in.
 This was it!
 But I wasn‘t sure if the dream of early retirement can work out for us as we were already in our mid 30s.
 My husband Marc was even more skeptical.
 But as he is an IT guy he did run the numbers and quickly found the simple math behind early retirement.
 YES!
 We could achieve financial independence and become early retirees at around the age of 50.
 We then could enjoy 30-40 retirement years instead of only 10-20 years if we would retire at traditional retirement age of almost 70 years.

-After figuring this out, Marc and I decided to immediately invest most of our savings from our bank account into our new brokerage account into specific Index Funds.
+It worked.
 We then became obsessed with saving more money to invest more money.
-It worked.
-We needed around 1 year to start saving and investing 60 % of our income: 30 % into the stock market, 30 % into real estate being our own house.
+It took us about a year to reach a savings rate of 60% of our income: 30% in the stock market, 30% in real estate (our own house, which we plan to rent out at some point).
 4 years later we passed a 100K investment portfolio in the stock market.
 We‘re about to achieve our initial goal of early retirement in under 15 years.
+Done, right?
+Actually not.
+Here’s why.

 With Fat F.I.R.E. you aim to achieve financial independence AND retire EARLY on at least 1 to 2 Million Dollars or a multi million Dollar investment portfolio.
 So, typically you expect to have at least 100.000 in annual expenses after retiring early.
 You can only achieve Fat F.I.R.E. by investing a lot of money in a relatively short amount of time.
 That generally requires a high income and reducing your current costs of living as much as possible to invest as much as possible.
 You pare down for the moment in favor of investing.